Master of Business Administration

-Managers need to be familiar with the powerful communications and information systems available to them in order to strategically employ them in an organization.
-This course introduces students to the complexities of managing with technology within the context of a multi-cultural, diverse, and global business environment.
+Managers need to be familiar with the powerful communications and information systems available in order to strategically employ them in an organization.
+This course introduces students to the complexities of managing with technology within the context of a multicultural, diverse, and global business environment.
 Students will explore how information and information processing can support an organization's strategic processes.
-Among the activities in this class, students will: evaluate key classes of systems used in modern business, including their potential impact on business processes; learn key steps in guiding the implementation of new systems, and explore how support systems enhance decision making.
-Prerequisites: MBA 500, MBA 501.
+Among the activities in this class, students will: evaluate key classes of systems used in modern business, including their potential impact on business processes; learn key steps in guiding the implementation of new systems, and explore how support systems enhance decision-making.

-In this course, you will study the theory and practice of business finance from a decision-maker's perspective.
-Using quantitative and qualitative tools, you will recommend company strategy relating to capital structure, sources of short-term and long-term capital, and asset management, based on both internal analyses and the influence of financial markets and institutions.
-Practical applications will help you understand how financial management supports other components of a firm's overall business strategy.
-You will explore the different methods of presenting financial information to a range of audiences.
-You will also learn the special challenges involved in managing the finances of international firms.
-Prerequisite: MBA 535 or applicable prior experience in accounting.
+This course examines the theory and practice of business finance from a decision-maker's perspective.
+Using quantitative and qualitative tools, students will recommend company strategy relating to capital structure, sources of short-term and long-term capital, and asset management, based on both internal analyses and the influence of financial markets and institutions.
+Practical applications will help students understand how financial management supports other components of a firm's overall business strategy.
+The course explores the different methods of presenting financial information to a range of audiences and the special challenges involved in managing the finances of international firms.

 Competence working with diverse individuals in organizations is essential for success in the global business environment.
 This course covers the interplay and impact of organizational culture and structure, politics, ethics, diversity, teams, and leadership styles in decision-making and achieving organizational goals.
 Students will learn about different organizational structural frames, leadership styles, understanding and managing diversity, managing ethically, and positive and negative organizational politics.
 Prerequisites: MBA 500, MBA 501.

-In this course, you will learn about the design, analysis, planning, and control of business processes to achieve desired performance objectives.
-Topics include: the relationship between operations strategy and process structure; the impact of process structure on process performance; process performance measures and their relationships; process performance evaluation; managerial levers for improving and controlling process performance and systems; and managerial issues in planning and designing quality assurance systems.
-Prerequisites: MBA 500, MBA 520 and MBA 535.
+In this course, students will learn about the design, analysis, planning, and control of business processes to achieve desired performance objectives.
+Topics include the relationship between operations strategy and process structure; the impact of process structure on process performance; process performance measures and their relationships; process performance evaluation; managerial levers for improving and controlling process performance and systems; and managerial issues in planning and designing quality assurance systems.

-In this course you will study various strategies used in business today, to see what is most appropriate for the specific business plan you have been developing during your degree program.
-You will analyze several cases, to compare and contrast the details of different types of strategies used successfully and unsuccessfully by various companies.
-You will explore the ways different strategies can affect marketing, financial conditions, competitive ability, operations, and human resources.
-The strategy you choose in this course will help you write the next draft of your business plan.
-Prerequisites: All MBA courses with the exception of MBA 560 and 565.
+In this course students will study various strategies used in business today.
+Students will analyze several cases, to compare and contrast the details of different types of strategies used successfully and unsuccessfully by various companies.
+Students will explore the ways different strategies can affect marketing, financial conditions, competitive ability, operations, and human resources.

 Practicum or Emphasis Requirements (12)